schwallergroup/Reinvent/augmented_memory_reproduce_experiments/README.md

 In the paper, 3 experiments were performed and instructions to reproduce them are presented below.
 The first thingrequired is to install the conda environment.
 Run the following command in the parent directory.

-source setup.py
+`source setup.py`

 this will create a conda environment called `augmented_memory`.

-Augmented Memory, like `REINVENT`, is run using input.py and passing a configuration JSON.
-All JSONs to reproduce the experiments are provided in this folder.
+Augmented Memory, like `REINVENT`, is run using input.py by passing a configuration JSON.
+All JSONs to reproduce the experiments in the Augmented Memory paper are provided in this folder.
 The only thing required is to change save paths in the JSONs.

-The Prior used to reproduce Experiments 1 and 2 is provided here and is named `random.prior.new`
+The Prior used to reproduce Experiments 1 and 2 is provided here and is named `random.prior.new` which is from the ReinventCommunity repository (https://github.com/MolecularAI/ReinventCommunity/tree/master/notebooks/models).

 ---------------------------------------------------------------------------------------
 Experiment 1: Aripiprazole Similarity